 The Appeal Panel shall inform all parties of its decision within 14 calendar days together with written reasons for its decision.
 The decision of the Appeal Panel shall be final, The Appeal Panel shall decide on any issue by majority.

 Either party may bring legal representation, who must be named, and may accompany the Complainant/Accused throughout the appeal process.
-Legal costs shall be borne by each party themselves and not by the club
+Legal costs shall be borne by each party themselves and not by the club.

 Records of Hearings and Appeals